Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 Post Fiat is an XRPL-derived Layer 1 that replaces opaque validator-list publication with an auditable, replayable pipeline.
 In XRPL-style networks, consensus security depends on the composition of the trusted validator set, but the rationale behind widely used recommended lists remains largely invisible to network participants.

-Post Fiat publishes every stage of each scoring round: raw evidence collected from network data sources, a canonically normalized snapshot, a pinned execution manifest for the model and runtime stack, per-validator scores with rationales produced by a self-hosted open-weight model, and a deterministic set-construction rule with explicit churn controls.
+Post Fiat publishes every stage of each scoring round: raw evidence, a canonical snapshot, a pinned model/runtime manifest, per-validator scores with rationales from a self-hosted open-weight model, and a deterministic set-construction rule with explicit churn controls.

-The core technical requirement is rank-driven consensus stability: repeated executions on the same inputs must produce the same pairwise rankings, top-k overlap, and inclusion decisions.
-The current deterministic-inference validation uses Qwen/Qwen3.6-27B-FP8 served through a pinned Modal/SGLang stack.
-On the saved 29-validator XRPL UNL credibility benchmark, 2,900 repeated calls — 100 complete score maps across two batches — produced 2,900 valid JSON responses, one unique score-map hash, zero score variance, and zero raw-output variance.
-On the 42-validator PFT Ledger scoring task, the same Qwen3.6/SGLang deployment also produced complete, zero-variance repeated scoring runs.
-These benchmarks are proof-of-possibility results under tightly pinned stacks, not sufficient evidence for production authority transfer on their own.
+The core technical requirement is rank-driven consensus stability: repeated executions on the same inputs must preserve pairwise rankings, top-k overlap, and inclusion decisions.
+The current validation uses Qwen/Qwen3.6-27B-FP8 through a pinned Modal/SGLang single-GPU stack; Appendix A reports exact replay on the saved XRPL UNL credibility benchmark and the 42-validator PFT Ledger task.
+These are single-stack proof-of-possibility results, not authority-transfer evidence.

-The system proceeds in phases.
-Phase 1 maintains foundation authority while publishing complete audit trails.
-Phase 2 enables validators to independently rerun scoring in shadow mode and measure convergence.
+Deployment proceeds in phases.
+Phase 1 keeps foundation authority while publishing complete audit trails and is live on the public testnet, where rounds 4 through 7 completed with audit bundle CIDs, publication commits, and PFTL memo anchors.
+Phase 2 lets validators rerun scoring in shadow mode and measure convergence.
 Phase 3 transfers authoritative list content to validator-converged output and decentralizes publication infrastructure.

-This paper makes a narrow claim: validator-list publication can be made materially more auditable and more contestable than today’s opaque publisher process.
-It does not claim that model-assisted scoring has already been shown superior to simpler deterministic heuristics, nor that the current benchmark package is enough to justify production deployment.
+The claim is narrow: validator-list publication can be made more auditable and contestable than today’s opaque publisher process.
+It does not claim that model-assisted scoring has beaten simpler deterministic heuristics or that the current benchmark package justifies production authority transfer.
 Adjacent account-exclusion and Orchard/Halo2 privacy work exists in the broader postfiatd codebase, but it is covered in a separate research note and is outside this paper’s proof surface.

 Executive Summary

-Post Fiat’s immediate claim is narrow but practical: the network turns validator-list publication from an opaque trust recommendation into a public evidence pipeline that can be inspected, replayed, challenged, and eventually recomputed by validators themselves.
-The user-visible difference is not that “AI governs the chain.”
-The difference is that every inclusion decision has named inputs, a pinned scorer, a deterministic selector, signed artifacts, and an escalation path when reviewers disagree.
+Post Fiat turns validator-list publication from an opaque trust recommendation into a public evidence pipeline that validators can inspect, replay, challenge, and eventually recompute.
+Every inclusion decision has named inputs, a pinned scorer, a deterministic selector, signed artifacts, and an escalation path when reviewers disagree.

-This belongs in a distinct Post Fiat network because the validator-list process is part of the network’s trust product, not an external analytics feed.
-A standalone XRPL-side tool can advise a publisher; it cannot make artifact publication, shadow verification, on-chain anchoring, and validator convergence part of the default governance surface of the ledger.
-The economic thesis is therefore tied to adoption of a ledger whose validator-selection process is visibly more legible than the status quo, not to the mere existence of a scoring script.
+This belongs in a distinct Post Fiat network because validator-list publication is part of the network’s trust product, not an external analytics feed.
+A standalone XRPL-side tool can advise a publisher; it cannot make artifact publication, shadow verification, on-chain anchoring, and validator convergence part of the ledger’s default governance surface.
+The economic thesis is tied to adoption of a ledger with a visibly more legible validator-selection process, not to the mere existence of a scoring script.

 What changes for each audience: